mit-han-lab/gan-compression/docs/lite_pipeline.md

 ### Pipeline

-Below we show a simplified pipeline for compressing pix2pix and cycleGAN models. **We provide pre-trained models after each step.
+Below we show a lite pipeline for compressing pix2pix and cycleGAN models. **We provide pre-trained models after each step.
 You could use the pretrained models to skip some steps.** For more training details, please refer to our codes.

 ## Pix2pix Model Compression